Diagnostic Medical Ultrasound

 One of the benefits of studying in the School of Health Sciences is the opportunity to do hands-on clinical work.
 After years 1, 2, and 3, every student spends 8 weeks during May and June working full time in a health-care centre.
 Some choose to stay in Halifax to complete the practicums, while others travel to locations elsewhere in the Maritimes and, in some cases, across the country.

-Sonagraphy Canada is the national professional body for Sonographers.
-Membership with the Sonography Canada is maintained through active registration with the Canadian Association of Registered Diagnostic Ultrasound Professionals (CARDUP) and/or the American Registry of Diagnostic Medical Sonographers (ARDMS).
+Sonography Canada is the national professional body for Sonographers.
+Membership with the Sonography Canada is maintained through active registration with Sonography Canada and/or the American Registry of Diagnostic Medical Sonographers (ARDMS).
 Registrants must undergo continuing professional development to maintain active registration.

 Sonographers are in high demand locally as well as throughout Canada and the United States.
 The working hours and salaries vary depending on the work setting and employer.
 Sonographers may be required to work or be on call over evenings, weekends or holidays.
 Starting salaries are comparable with other health science professionals.